 External exposure is radiation that comes from outside our body and interacts with us.
 In this case, we analyze exposure predominantly from gamma rays since alpha and beta particles, in general, constitute no external exposure hazard because the particles generally do not pass through the skin.
 The source of radiation can be, for example, a piece of equipment that produces the radiation, like a container with radioactive materials or an x-ray machine.
 In radiation protection, there are three ways how to protect people from identified external radiation sources:

 Limiting Time.
-The amount of radiation exposure depends directly (linearly) on the time people spend near the radiation source.
-The dose can be reduced by limiting exposure time.
+The amount of radiation exposure depends directly (linearly) on the time people spend near the radiation source, and the dose can be reduced by limiting exposure time.

 - Distance.
-The amount of radiation exposure depends on the distance from the source of radiation.
+The amount of radiation exposure depends on the distance from the radiation source.
 Like heat from a fire, if you are too close, the intensity of heat radiation is high, and you can get burned.
 If you are at the right distance, you can withstand there without any problems and are comfortable.
 If you are too far from the heat source, the insufficiency of heat can also hurt you.
-This analogy, in a certain sense, can be applied to radiation also from radiation sources.
+In a certain sense, this analogy can be applied to radiation also from radiation sources.

 Internal Dose Uptake

-If the source of radiation is inside our body, we say it is internal exposure.
-The intake of radioactive material can occur through various pathways, such as ingesting radioactive contamination in food or liquids.
-Protection from internal exposure is more complicated.
-Most radionuclides will give you much more radiation dose if they can somehow enter your body than they would if they remained outside.
+If the radiation source is inside our body, we say it is internal exposure.
+The intake of radioactive material can occur through various pathways, such as ingesting radioactive contamination in food or liquids, and protection from internal exposure is more complicated.
+Most radionuclides will give you much more radiation dose if they can somehow enter your body than if they remain outside.

 Public Exposure and Nuclear Power Plants

-Exposure from nuclear power plants and their fuel cycle belongs to manufactured sources of radiation.
-By far, the most significant source of manufactured radiation exposure to the public is from medical procedures, such as diagnostic X-rays and nuclear medicine.
-Moreover, according to the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), public exposure to radiation resulting from electricity generation by nuclear power plants is just a fraction of that from coal-powered plants.
+Exposure from nuclear power plants and their fuel cycle belongs to manufactured radiation sources.
+The most significant source of manufactured radiation exposure to the public is from medical procedures, such as diagnostic X-rays and nuclear medicine.
+Moreover, according to the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), public exposure to radiation resulting from electricity generation by nuclear power plants is just a fraction of coal-powered plants.

 See also: SOURCES, EFFECTS, AND RISKS OF IONIZING RADIATION, UNSCEAR 2016.
 ISBN: 978-92-1-142316-7.